tigerbeetle/tigerbeetle/docs/start.md

 ## Connecting to a Cluster

 Now that the cluster is running, we can connect to it using a client.
-TigerBeetle already has clients for several popular programming languages, including Go, Node.js, Java, and Python, and more are coming; see the [Coding](./coding) section for details.
+TigerBeetle has clients for several popular programming languages, including [Python](https://docs.tigerbeetle.com/coding/clients/python/), [Java](https://docs.tigerbeetle.com/coding/clients/java/), [Node.js](https://docs.tigerbeetle.com/coding/clients/node/), [.Net](https://docs.tigerbeetle.com/coding/clients/dotnet/), and [Go](https://docs.tigerbeetle.com/coding/clients/go/), and more are coming; see the [Coding](./coding) section for details.
 For this tutorial, we'll keep it simple and connect to the cluster using the built-in CLI client.
-In a separate terminal, start a REPL with
+In a separate terminal, start a REPL with:

 ```console
 ./tigerbeetle repl --cluster=0 --addresses=3000